B-Ready First Aid in Brisbane,training CPR & First Aid Courses to Business & Public Courses

 Prior to 1969, Australia did not have a national number for emergency services; the police, fire & ambulance services possessed many phone numbers, one for each local unit.
 Now we have one national number.
 B-Calm & B-Ready if you have to make that call.

-Poison Information Hotline by B-Ready First Aid
+Poison Information Hotline in Australia 13 11 26 by B-Ready First Aid

 B-Ready First Aid: Important number to keep in a prominent place just in case!